The Gift

 the first passion

-Like his parents and siblings, Dom has always loved music.
-As a teenager, he formed a band with his friends and played on the streets as an amateur artist.
-His career began precisely because of this passion, producing the music fanzines “The Subterranean” and “New City Press” and, while still young, participating in a weekly radio show as a DJ.
+Like his parents and siblings, Dom always loved music.
+He had a band in his teens and performed on the streets as an amateur artist.
+His career began with this passion.

-Interested in the vibrant English music scene of the 90s, Dom began working at MixMag magazine, which became a reference in electronic music culture.
-After some time, he decided to write a book about DJs and the history of this movement, called “Superstar DJs, Here We Go: The Rise and Fall of the Superstar DJs.”
-It was while writing this book that he arrived in São Paulo in 2007 to spend a year.
-But Dom feels so at home that he never returns to England.
+Interested in the vibrant English music scene of the 90s, Dom worked at MixMag magazine, which became a reference in electronic music culture.
+After a few years he wrote the book, "Superstar DJs, Here We Go: The Rise and Fall of the Superstar DJs."
+And it was while writing this book that he arrived in São Paulo in 2007 to spend a year, but he never returned to England.

-After 4 years, he moved to Rio de Janeiro and married Alessandra Sampaio.
-He began covering culture, politics, economics, public health, socio-environmental issues and the country's preparations for the 2014 World Cup and the 2016 Olympic Games.
-He was a freelance correspondent for major global media outlets such as the Washington Post, Reuters, Bloomberg, The Financial Times, The New York Times, The Intercept and The Guardian.
+After living in São Paulo for four years, he moved to Rio de Janeiro and married Alessandra Sampaio there., His wife and founder of the Institute.
+It will cover culture, politics, economics, public health, socio-environmental issues, and the country's preparations for the 2014 World Cup and the 2016 Olympic Games.
+Dom was a freelance correspondent for major media outlets such as The Washington Post, Reuters, Bloomberg, Financial Times, The New York Times, The Intercept, and The Guardian.

 Amazon: